msa-em/nanocartography/02_orientation.md

-To plot the trace of any given crystallographic plane, especially for non-cubic systems, the normal to the plane must first be calculated and the subsequently converted to the cubic form.
+To plot the trace of any given crystallographic plane, especially for non-cubic systems, the normal to the plane must first be calculated and then subsequently converted to the cubic form.
 This formulation is modulated by the crystal structure and structure factor that is discussed in detail in the subsequent section.
 Only the cubic form will be discussed herein since the description of the normal to the plane is